oplS17projects/StatsPros/README.md

 ### Statement
 <!--- Describe your project.
 Why is it interesting?
 Why is it interesting to you personally?
 What do you hope to learn? --->

-We're both interested in this project because we thought it'd be a perfect fit for our interests in sports and also mathematics.
-As a result we came up with this idea to visualize sports data in an interactive way.
+We were both interested in this project because we thought it'd be a perfect fit for our interests in sports and mathematics.
+As a result we came up with this idea to visualize sports statistics in a visual and interactive way.

-This project will require us to retrieve data from a database using an api and extract useful bits of information that we can use to draw graphs and/or charts to visualize statistical comparisons and also make predictions(\*).
+This project required data retrieval from the National Basketball Association's official database using an api and extracting useful data that we then used to draw graphs/charts to visualize statistical comparisons between individual pairs of players(\*).

 ### Analysis